-In August when the A-level results are published, head of sixth form Mrs Jo White and her team, as well as other members of staff, are in school to congratulate pupils but also to help and advise if necessary.
+In August when the A-level results are published, head of sixth form Mr David Stone and his team, as well as other members of staff, are in school to congratulate pupils but also to help and advise if necessary.

 Application to Oxford and Cambridge